penk85/speech-recognition/README.md

 ## Features

 - Recognizes spoken commands and performs actions based on the command.
-- Supports both English (US) language and German (DE) with synonyms handling for improved recognition accurac.
+- Supports both English (US) language and German (DE) with synonyms handling for improved recognition accuracy.
 - Displays recognized commands in a command list.
 - Provides visual feedback for live speech recognition.